bioinformatics-inca/KMT2Ar-prediction/README.md

 `KMT2Ar-preProcess&Boruta.ipynb`

-Variance Analysis and feature selection with Borutapy.
+Variance Analysis and feature selection with BorutaPy.
 247 genes were considered important for predicting the KMT2A gene rearrangement.

 `KMT2Ar-Development-247genes.py`

-Development of the models using 247 genes selected by Borutapy.
+Development of the models using 247 genes selected by BorutaPy.

 `KMT2Ar-Model_Analysis-247Genes.ipynb`